-Any party aggrieved with the decision of the FCCPC is expected to file an application with the CCPT.
-Following the decision of the CCPT, if such party is still aggrieved, it may within 30 days of the judgment/order/decision of the CCPT appeal to the Court of Appeal of Nigeria (see sections 49-55 of the FCCPA).
+Any party aggrieved with the decision of the FCCPC should file an application with the CCPT.
+Following the decision of the CCPT, if such party is still aggrieved it may within 30 days of the judgment/order/decision of the CCPT appeal to the Court of Appeal (see sections 49-55 of the FCCPA).